rougem/FinQuantOpt/complete_vanguard_documentation_final.md

 - Add transaction cost modeling
 - Create web-based monitoring interface

-**Conclusion**: The pragmatic approach under time pressure delivered a working quantum portfolio optimization system with clear technical achievements and well-documented limitations - exactly what's needed for fellowship evaluation.
+**Conclusion**: Using the pragmatic approach under time pressure we were able to deliver a working quantum portfolio optimization system with clear technical achievements and well-documented limitations (exactly what's needed for fellowship evaluation.)

 ---